stephen-ics/haskell/app/LambdaCalculus/LambdaCalculus.md

 ```
     Y = SSK(S(K(SS(S(SSK))))K)
 ```
-- In an untyped lambda calculus language without explicit fixpoint or recurisve let bindings, the Y combinator can be used to create both of these constructs out of nothing but lambda expressions
+- In an untyped lambda calculus language without explicit fixpoint or recursive let bindings, the Y combinator can be used to create both of these constructs out of nothing but lambda expressions
 - However, it is more common to just add either an atomic fixpoint operator or a recursive let as a fundemental construct in the term syntax
 ```
     e := x